Potsdam students dismissed early after positive COVID case discovered Wednesday

-POTSDAM — Potsdam Elementary school students were dismissed early from classes Wednesday after a positive COVID-19 case was discovered among the students.
+POTSDAM — Lawrence Avenue Elementary School students were dismissed early from classes Wednesday after a positive COVID-19 case was discovered among the students.

 All elementary students will pivot to fully remote learning for the remainder of the week.

-“We know you have many questions and concerns and while we cannot share details identifying the positive individual, I can assure you that if you or your child have come in contact with the positive individual, you will be contacted directly by the St. Lawrence County Department of Public Health,” a message to parents from interim principal, Nicole Weakfall, read.
+“We know you have many questions and concerns and while we cannot share details identifying the positive individual, I can assure you that if you or your child have come in contact with the positive individual, you will be contacted directly by the St. Lawrence County Department of Public Health,” reads a message to parents from interim principal, Nicole Weakfall.

-The district acknowledged that the public health department has begun its contact tracing investigation and will continue to work with school officials on setting plans moving forward.
+The district acknowledged the county Public Health Department has begun its contact tracing investigation and will continue to work with school officials on setting plans moving forward.

 This is the second time Potsdam students have been dismissed early amid a positive COVID-19 case.
 High school students were moved fully remote in September after two students tested positive.
 Other districts in the county have also closed amid recent positive tests.